Ladies and mens room mixup, Inkonst Malmö (November 2008)

 The intention was to spark intergender conversations between nightclub visitors.
 This was done by creating enough confusion for them to engage in conversation with each other about which toilet would be the right one to enter and, more specifically, spark conversations about why the toilet would be filled with the “wrong” gender when they entered.

-The design was inspired by the implicit ways in which participants engaged with each other at nightclubs.
+The design was inspired by the tacit ways in which participants engaged with each other at nightclubs.
 Compared to other situations in everyday life, this struck us as odd.
 For example, the local basketball court has culturally understood norms of how to interact through the rules of the game.

 Similarly, folk dance has a long tradition of dance routines where social mingling is embedded in the dance.
 Throughout each dance, one has to switch partners until one has danced with everyone.
 The switching of the toilet signs served as an indirect approach to creating opportunities for participants to mingle and engage socially with each other.